-You might be asking yourself if a blog is still necessary for today’s online environment.
-With the rise of so many popular social media sites, many photographers abandon their blog completely, relying on the immediate impacts of other social media channels.
-While this might result in short-term gain, in the long run it might not be a beneficial move for your wedding photography business.
+You might ask yourself if a blog is still necessary for today’s online environment.
+With the rise of so many popular social media sites, many photographers abandon their blogs completely, relying on the immediate impacts of other social media channels.
+While this might result in short-term gain, in the long run, it might not be a beneficial move for your wedding photography business.

 Blogging, unlike social media, is done on a platform you own.
 Much like your email list, you own your web domain.
 This means that you have more control over both the platform and the content.
 And, a blog could help you to share your images while simultaneously telling your wedding photography story.
 Blogs are easily archived and quickly searched, making them ideal for future clients to search for your work.